Green's function: Definition and uses

 If the kernel of L is non-trivial, then the Green's function is not unique.
 However, in practice, some combination of symmetry, boundary conditions and/or other externally imposed criteria will give a unique Green's function.
-Green's functions may be categorized, by the type of boundary conditions satisfied, by a Green's function number.
-Also, Green's functions in general are distributions, not necessarily functions of a real variable.
+Green's functions may be categorized by a Green's function number according to the type of boundary conditions being satisfied.
+Green's functions are not necessarily functions of a real variable but are generally understood in the sense of distributions.

 Green's functions are also useful tools in solving wave equations and diffusion equations.
 In quantum mechanics, Green's function of the Hamiltonian is a key concept with important links to the concept of density of states.